vbhaip/HelioHex/README.md

 <img src="images/individual-hexagon.jpg" width="200" height="200">
-This is a closer look of each individual hexagon.
+This is a closer look at each individual hexagon.
 Each hexagon consists of wood pieces I cut out and glued together.
 A piece of an individual addressable LED strip is attached to the inner perimeter of each hexagon.
-At the end of these LED strips are the soldered connections.
-The wood planks have notches at the bottom of each side for connecting pieces of wire to pass through.
-The small blue and red wires at the top right connect the ground and 5V wires of the ends of the LED strip together to ensure thatthere is sufficient power that can pass to the entire display.
+At the end of these LED strips are the connectors to link to other hexagons.
+The wood planks have notches at the bottom of each side for connecting the wires of each hexagon.
+The small blue and red wires at the top right connect the ground and 5V wires of the ends of the LED strip together to ensure that there is sufficient power that can pass to the entire display.
+Each hexagon is independent from the others in the way that I can make another hexagon and easily attach it to the display without changing the other hexagons.

 <br/><br/>